Keyword search

 According to his court testimony, he was working in Booth Hall when

 the fire started.
-The ceilings were probably in the twelve-foot-high range,
+The ceilings were in the sixteen-foot-high range,

-so he worked on a scaffolding plank stretched between ladders,
+so he worked on a scaffolding plank that would have been stretched between ladders,

 about four feet up (see accompanying catalog clipping).